-\DRA 383 3 (0-6L-0) Fundamentals of Directing and Play Production
+3 (0-6L-0) Fundamentals of Directing and Play Production

 A focus on basic techniques of directing explored through practical exercises.
-Students also examine other elements of play production including basic set, lighting, and costume design as well as practical methods of promoting plays as an event.
+Students also examine other elements of play production including basic set, lighting, and costume design as well as practical methods of producing and presenting performance.
 Note: Credit may be obtained for only one of DRA 383 or 483.
 Prerequisite: DRA 101 or 102.
 Corequisite: DRA 149.

-\DRA 425 3 (0-6L-0) Studies in Advanced Theatre for Young Audiences
+3 (0-6L-0) Studies in Advanced Theatre for Young Audiences

-Students complete DRA 325 with additional assignments including a showcase project arranged with the instructor.
+Students complete DRA 325 with additional assignments including a showcase project, normally performed in schools and arranged with the instructor.
 This is an advanced course that corresponds to the vocational interests of students and that normally takes place in the final year of their program.
 Note: Credit may be obtained for only one of DRA 325 or 425.
 Prerequisites: DRA 101 or 102, DRA 149, and consent of the Department.

-\DRA 450 3 (2-0-4) Studies in Advanced Film-Making
+Studies in Advanced Film-Making